hellohaptik/chatbot_ner/README.md

 ### **API structure**
 Detail documentation of APIs for all entity types is available [here](docs/api_call.md).
 Current API structure is built for ease of accessing it from conversational AI applications.
-However it can be used for other applications also.
+However, it can be used for other applications also.

 ### **Framework Overview**

 ### **Contribution guidelines**

-To know more about our NER repository please go through the following documentations:

-1. [Installation and setup](docs/install.md): *Detailed document on how to install and setup the chatbot NER on your system*

-2. [CSV file structure and adding/removing entities to DataStore](docs/adding_entities.md): *Document on how to create your own entity and store it to DataStore*

-3. [Approach used](docs/approach.md): *Document on the architecture along with different detection logics (entity types) and built-in entities*

-4. [API calls](docs/api_call.md): *A brief document on the api calls for different detection logics along with its necessary output*